iamdevonbutler/brahma/Readme.md

 A command line application - given a singular source of ambigious "resources" it creates a integrated collection of nodejs microservices.

 Koa isn't really a framework, it's more of a library.
+It wraps `req` and `res`, introduces a middleware system, and provides basic helpers to handle things like cookies and serving static assets; but it doesn't provide much frame to work w/ to be classified as a traditional framework.

-This is a framework, w/ the benefits of:
+Brahma is a framework, w/ the benefits of:
 - code reuse
 - common config
 - common utils